MastaPhlash/Deadhold/README.md

 ## Tips
 - Your colonist attacks only in the direction they are facing (indicated by a yellow square).
 - You must have wood to build walls.
 Attack trees to gather wood.
+- Attack rocks to gather stone.
+Stone will be used for advanced building in the future.
 - The camera scrolls to keep your colonist centered as you explore the huge map.
 - Press **F5** to save and **F9** to load your game at any time.
+- The game alternates between day and night.
+At night, the world is darker.

 ---
 *This is an early prototype.
 Contributions and feedback are welcome!*